n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ### Question 6

+This question refers to cross referencing information from other tables.
+They want us to obtain Angel Candysalt's email from the `Employees` table and reference it to the `Email` table.

-> We can learn more about an elf by cross-referencing information from other tables.
+> We can learn more about an elf by cross-referencing information from other
+> tables.
 Let’s take a look at Angel Candysalt’s correspondence.
+First, retrieve
-First, retrieve her email address from the Employees table, and then use it in a query in the Email table.
+> her email address from the Employees table, and then use it in a query in the
+> Email table.

 ```sql
 Email